alvgaona/radar-target-generation-detection/README.md

-# radar-target-generation-and-detection
+# Radar Target Generation and Detection

-A project from Sensor Fusion Nanodegree at Udacity
+A project from Sensor Fusion Nanodegree at Udacity.